whittakertech/mosaic_js/docs/guides/architecture.md

 3. **Constraints System** — validates whether a potential drop is allowed
 4. **Events Layer** — unified, typed event dispatch for all public signals

-Drag behavior (pointerdown → pointermove → pointerup) is implemented in *DragController* (coming in v0.2), connecting all subsystems.
+Drag behavior (pointerdown → pointermove → pointerup) is implemented in *DragController*, connecting all subsystems.
 ---

 ## High-Level Mermaid Diagram